-There’s a misconception with regards to the use of color in minimalist spaces and we should break that notion by creating an interior space with the hallmarks of modern minimalism but at the same time exudes with the right colors to reflect your personality.
+There’s a misconception with regards to the use of colour in minimalist spaces and we should break that notion by creating an interior space with the hallmarks of modern minimalism but at the same time exudes with the right colours to reflect your personality.

-Light color and intensity play a huge part in setting the mood of a given venue.
+Light colour and intensity play a huge part in setting the mood of a given venue.
 You can see this in action in bars and restaurants.
-Usually, bright colors promote a livelier mood for all the patrons while dark with reddish tones promote a more somber mood.
+Usually, bright colours promote a livelier mood for all the patrons while dark with reddish tones promote a more somber mood.